 Are you weighing up the benefits of asking your child to start helping around the house?
 It can be hard to know what's right for your children, what chores they can handle, and, more importantly, what chores they're willing to do.
 Let's look at some of the pros and cons of chores for kids.

 Only you know exactly when your kids are ready to start doing chores.
 However, there are usually some chores that children can handle from as young as six – or maybe even younger.
 Of course, the important thing is to pick chores that are age-appropriate.

-When your child is young, they might be able to tidy away their toys and put their dirty clothes in the laundry basket.
-As your children get older and more confident with chores they can help with more involved tasks, like helping with the dishes, setting the table and putting away laundry.
-There are some chores that should only be handled by older children – for example, helping cook meals or taking out recycling, since these chores have a risk that younger children could get hurt.
+When your child is young, they might be able to tidy away their toys and put their dirty clothes in the hamper.
+As your children get older and more confident with chores, they can help with more involved tasks, like helping with the dishes, setting the table, and putting away laundry.
+There are some chores that should only be handled by older children, for example, helping cook meals or taking out the trash, since these chores have a risk that younger children could get hurt.

 You'll also need to think about how many chores to give your child.
 Too many chores might be overwhelming, especially if they have a lot of homework or after-school activities.